GyverLibs/FastBot/README_EN.md

 - Built-in real time clock with synchronization from the Telegram server
 - Possibility of OTA firmware update with .bin file from Telegram chat

+### Optional
+Use the [CharDisplay] library(https://github.com/GyverLibs/CharDisplay) to display graphs and draw in chat!

 ### Compatibility
 ESP8266 (SDK v2.6+), ESP32